linhaishe/mini-nftmarket/README.md

 `npx hardhat console --network localhost `

-is a interactive js enviroment for interacting with our contract and blockchain
+is an interactive js environment for interacting with our contract and blockchain

 ![](https://s2.loli.net/2024/06/24/PSW9sKYeGALxRgU.png)